COEPViolationReportBody

 Description

-A document's policies for loading and embedding cross-origin resources are configured and enforced using the Cross-Origin-Embedder-Policy HTTP header, and may also be reported but not enforced using the Cross-Origin-Embedder-Policy-Report-Only header.
+A document's policies for loading and embedding cross-origin resources that are requested in no-cors mode are configured and enforced using the Cross-Origin-Embedder-Policy HTTP header, and may also be reported but not enforced using the Cross-Origin-Embedder-Policy-Report-Only header.

 Examples